Do you have a business concept?

 • Who is your target group and how can you reach them?

 • Is your business concept unique?
-If not, what distinguishes it from competitors?
+If not, what distinguishes it from the competition?

 • Why should customers choose your business rather than your competitors?